-The 67 Sueños project was born out of the recognition that the majority of migrant youth were not being included in the debates about OUR future that were and are happening nationally.
+The 67 Sueños project was born out of the recognition that the majority of migrant youth were not being included in the national debates about their future.
 Our goal is to raise those/our underprivileged migrant youth voices to expand the debate and the legislative possibilities.

 Whenever Americans are presented with an image of undocumented youth there are two black and white categories that we are most often pigeonholed into.